mattdesl/keyframes/README.md

 console.log( keyframes.frames )
 ```

 This does not make any assumptions about the unit of time.
-The `value` for a keyframe is generally a number or array of numbers, but you could also use a custom `ease` function (see below) if you want to support color strings or some other data type.
+The `value` for a keyframe is generally a number or array of numbers, but you could also use a custom `interpolation` function (see below) if you want to support color strings or some other data type.

 ## Usage